dg01d/nanopub/README.md

 MicroPub support for Static Blog Engine
 =======================================

-This basis php script provides micropub support for the [Hugo Static Blog Engine](https://gohugo.io).
-Incoming posts are rewritten to a [YAML-header Hugo Format](http://gohugo.io/content/front-matter/) and saved to the user's content store.
+This php script provides micropub support for the [Hugo Static Blog Engine](https://gohugo.io).
+Incoming posts are rewritten to a [JSON-header Hugo Format](http://gohugo.io/content/front-matter/) and saved to the user's content store.

-Currently, the script will handle notes, articles and bookmarks.
-It is not configured at this time for RSVPs, Check-Ins or replies.
+Currently, the script will handle notes, articles, replies, checkins and bookmarks.
+It is not configured at this time for RSVPs.

 Script additionally syndicates content to external silos.
 Currently it provides syndication to [Twitter](https://twitter.com) and [Mastodon](https://mastodon.social).

-Note that this is an early WIP, and it provides a solution to my specific requirements.
+Note that this is a WIP, and it provides a solution to my specific requirements.
 The code is all pretty self-explanatory, and can be adjusted easily to meet different needs.

 Installation
 ------------